 Since the holidays are coming up I thought I would share the salad that all of my guests rave about.
 You will find three recipes below: Candied Walnuts, Balsamic Dressing and how to arrange this all together with baby greens or spring greens; and top it all off with dried cranberries and optional feta cheese.
 This recipe can be made with sugar or agave syrup.
 I have used both successfully, notice no difference, and they both taste excellent! – and so easy to make!
 Enjoy this candied walnut salad, along with your guests.

-- 2 Tablespoon butter, salted or unsalted (or olive oil)
+- 2 tablespoons butter, salted or unsalted, or olive oil

-- 2 teaspoons light or dark brown sugar or agave syrup
+- 1 teaspoon light or dark brown sugar

 - Dried cranberries

 - In a non-stick frying pan, melt the butter over medium heat.
 (Be careful not to place the heat too high when using butter or it may burn).

 - Add the sugar and vinegar; stir well.
 Cook until sugar dissolves.

 - Add walnuts and stir.
 Cook 4 - 5 minutes, stirring occasionally.